 I typed up my daughter’s name in a variety of fun fonts and colors, laminated them, and cut them out individually.

-To control the mess factor, we lay out an old pillowcase and put the bin on top of it.
+In order to control the mess factor, we lay out an old pillowcase and put the bin on top of it.
 There is only one rule: everything stays on the pillowcase.

 It really was simple to put together.
 I don’t know why I ever hesitated in making sensory bins!